laktek/punch/README.md

 **Configuration options**

     {
-      template_dir: "templates",      // directory to look for templates
-      content_dir: "contents",        // directory to look for contents
-      output_dir: "public",           // directory to save the generated output
-      output_extension: "html",       // default extension to use for output files
-      shared_content: "shared",       // name of the file/directory of shared content inside `contents`
+      "template_dir": "templates",      // directory to look for templates "content_dir": "contents",        // directory to look for contents "output_dir": "public",           // directory to save the generated output "output_extension": "html",       // default extension to use for output files "shared_content": "shared",       // name of the file/directory of shared content inside `contents`

       // register new renderers or parsers (paths should be valid node.js require paths)

-      renderers: {
+      "renderers": {
         "mustache": "./renderers/mustache"
       },
-      parsers: {
+      "parsers": {
         "markdown": "./parsers/markdown"
       }
     };